India lures chip makers, says IBM and STMicro interested

 The minister said the two consortiums would be asked to submit within two months their detailed project reports, including the production mix and marketing plans.
 The detailed project reports would be evaluated by a third party, he said.

-One of the consortiums is made up of India's Jaiprakash Associates (JAIA.NS) and Israel's TowerJazz (TSEM.TA) with IBM as technology partner.
-It has proposed a plant near New Delhi at a cost of 263 billion rupees, the government said.
+One of the consortiums is made up of India's Jaiprakash Associates and Israel's TowerJazz with IBM as technology partner.
+It has proposed a plant near New Delhi at a cost of 263 billion rupees ($4 billion), the government said.

 The second comprises Hindustan Semiconductor Manufacturing Corp and Malaysia's Silterra with STMicroelectronics as the technology partner.
 The proposed investment at 252.5 billion rupees for a plant in the western state of Gujarat.